-14 The GEF-6 integrated approaches are distinct from the biodiversity strategy and are described in the document, "GEF-6 Programming Directions" under the section entitled "Integrated Approaches to the Global Environment for the Implementation of Multilateral Environmental Agreements and Promoting Sustainable Development".
+13 The GEF-6 integrated approaches are distinct from the biodiversity strategy and are described in the document, "GEF-6 Programming Directions" under the section entitled "Integrated Approaches to the Global Environment for the Implementation of Multilateral Environmental Agreements and Promoting Sustainable Development".

-- 27. The GEF defines a sustainable protected area system as one that: a) effectively protects ecologically viable and climate-resilient representative samples of the country's ecosystems and provides adequate coverage of threatened species at a sufficient scale to ensure their long term persistence; b) has sufficient and predictable financial resources available, including external funding, to support protected area management costs; and c) retains adequate individual and institutional capacity to manage protected areas such that they achieve their conservation objectives.15 - 28.
-GEF support under this objective will strengthen these fundamental aspects of protected area system sustainability: finance, representation, and capacity building leading to effective management.
-GEF will continue to promote the participation and capacity building of indigenous peoples and local communities, especially women, in the design, implementation, and management of protected area projects through established frameworks such as indigenous and community conserved areas.
-16 GEF will also promote protected area co-management between government and indigenous peoples and local communities where such management models are appropriate. - 29.
-Developing climate-resilient protected area systems remains a challenge because the scientific understanding and technical basis for informed decision-making on adaptation or resiliency measures are in their nascent stages; despite this significant challenge, GEF will initiate support for the development and integration of adaptation and resilience management measures as part of protected area management projects; the first generation of projects of this type were seen in GEF-5.
+28. GEF support under this objective will strengthen these fundamental aspects of protected area system sustainability: finance, representation, and capacity building leading to effective management.
+GEF will continue to promote the participation and capacity building of indigenous peoples and local communities, especially women, in the design, implementation, and management of protected area projects through established frameworks such as indigenous and community conserved areas.15 GEF will also promote protected area co-management between government and indigenous peoples and local communities where such management models are appropriate.

+29. Developing climate-resilient protected area systems remains a challenge because the scientific understanding and technical basis for informed decision-making on adaptation or resiliency measures are in their nascent stages; despite this significant challenge, GEF will initiate support for the development and integration of adaptation and resilience management measures as part of protected area management projects; the first generation of projects of this type were seen in GEF-5.